Kylie Tennant: Early life and career

 Her work was known for its well-researched, realistic, yet positive portrayals of the lives of the underprivileged in Australia.
 In a video interview filmed in 1986, three years before her death, for the Australia Council's Archival Film Series, Tennant told how she lived as the people she wrote about, travelling as an unemployed itinerant worker during the Depression years, living in Aboriginal communities and spending a short time in prison for research.

 Two of Tennant's novels, Battlers and Ride on Stranger, set in the 1930s, have been made into television mini-series.

 "Kylie's Hut", the author's retreat in Crowdy Bay, was destroyed during the 2019–20 Australian bushfire season.

+Personal life

+Tennant was raised in a devout Christian Science family and her mother was a Christian Science practitioner.
+She converted to Anglicanism upon her marriage, which her family supported.